iansawicki/octoml-cli-workflows/README.md

 deployable container, which can then be deployed onto a local Docker instance, or a cloud provider such as AWS.

-This project contains example GitHub CI/CD pipelines that make use of the OctoML CLI.
-We show how the CLI is used in a CI context, where your Machine Learning model is deployed and tested locally, and in a CD context, where the container created by the CLI is directly pushed into a Docker registry and then deployed on the cloud.
+This project contains example GitHub CI/CD workflow that make use of the OctoML CLI.
+Whenever you commit a newly trained model or change in pre/post-processing code to a branch in your GitHub repository, your CI workflow can automatically validate end-to-end inference on the new changes locally.
+You can also use the OctoML CLI in a CD context, such that every push to a `main` branch triggers OctoML to optimize the model for lower costs and lower latency inference on the cloud.
+After optimization, the CLI also builds a container and directly pushes the container into a Docker registry for cloud deployment.

-## Pipeline and Jobs
+## Workflows and Jobs

-There are two jobs in the current pipeline:
+There are two jobs in the current workflows:
 - **Local** jobs enable you to quickly deploy a model and test inferences end-to-end.
   These jobs package the model and deploy an inference-ready container to a local Docker instance.
 Test programs call the inference